Archive by Author

 A Farewell to Pro Musica Colorado

 Preview by Marc Shulgold Cynthia Katsarelis spoke with enthusiasm as she discussed her Pro Musica Colorado’s season-ending chamber orchestra concert.
-She gave particular emphasis to the concluding work – a […]
+She gave particular emphasis to the concluding work – a rarely heard Symphony by a rarely heard French composer.
+Then, when a question about next season came up, she turned serious and delivered some unexpected […]

 0 Comments Read more »